 a.
 Certain Chaldeans came forward and accused the Jews: These Chaldeans had an obvious political motivation against these Jews who were promoted to high office along with Daniel in the events recorded in the previous chapter.

 b.
 They do not serve your gods or worship the gold image: Apparently their failure to worship the image was not discovered until these certain Chaldeans made it known.
 With so many thousands of government officials in attendance, it would be easy to overlook these three.
 Additionally, we see from this that the three Jewish men did not lodge a formal protest; they simply refrained from sharing in the sin of idolatry themselves.

 i.
-Though their actions were not public, neither were they hidden.
+Their actions were not public but neither were they hidden.
 These three Hebrew men must have known they would be discovered, yet they obeyed God rather than man.
-“You will not be able to go through life without being discovered: a lighted candle cannot be hid.
+"You will not be able to go through life without being discovered: a lighted candle cannot be hid.
 There is a feeling among some good people that it will be wise to be very reticent, and hide their light under a bushel.
-They intend to lie low all the war time, and come out when the palms are being distributed.
+They intend to lie low all the wartime, and come out when the palms are being distributed.
 They hope to travel to heaven by the back lanes, and skulk into glory in disguise.
-Ah me, what a degenerate set!”
+Ah me, what a degenerate set!"
 (Spurgeon)

 2. (13-15) Nebuchadnezzar interviews the disobedient Hebrew men.